isaac-steele/Petitions-Site-Server/README.md

 ### `.env` file

-Create a `.env` file in the root directory of this project including the following information (note that you will need to create the database first in phpMyAdmin):
+Create a `.env` file in the root directory of this project including the following information
 ```
 SENG365_MYSQL_HOST={host name}
 SENG365_MYSQL_USER={username}